SANdood/MeteoWeather/README.md

 > Branch: master

 After loading and publishing the DTH, you will need to manually create the device from the Devices page in your IDE.
 Once created, use your Mobile App to configure the preferences for your new Meteobridge-based Weather Station!

+### Donations
+This work is fully Open Source, and available for use at no charge.

+While not required, I do humbly accept donations.
+If you would like to make an *optional* donation, I will be most grateful.
+You can make donations to me on PayPal at <https://paypal.me/BarryABurke>

 ### Change Log: